blankworker1/SOLARMINER_ONE/GATEWAY.md

 UV-resistant, light-colored housing for passive thermal management

+Integrated 10m cable with  HMS Field Connector/BC05 Connector to connect to Hoymiles HMS microinverter range

-Integrated Schuko socket replacing a standard outdoor outlet
+Integrated 1m cable with Shuko plug to connect to a standard outdoor outlet

 Internal 5 V USB PSU supplying the Raspberry Pi, OpenDTU and Shelly H & T